ndmitchell/ghcid/README.md

 **Using it**

 Run `cabal update && cabal install ghcid` to install it as normal.
-Then run `ghcid --height=8 "--command=ghci Main.hs"`.
-The `height` is the number of lines you are going to resize your console window to (defaults to 8), and the `command` is how you start your project in `ghci`.
+Then run `ghcid --height=8 --topmost "--command=ghci Main.hs"`.
+The `height` is the number of lines you are going to resize your console window to (defaults to 8).
+The `topmost` is to make the window sit above all others, which only works on Windows.
+The `command` is how you start your project in `ghci`.
 If you omit `--command` then it will default to `ghci` if you have a `.ghci` file in the current directory, otherwise it will default to `cabal repl`.

 Personally, I always create a `.ghci` file at the root of all my projects, which usually [reads something like](https://github.com/ndmitchell/ghcid/blob/master/.ghci):